 This is the most difficult part of launching in high winds.

 The pilot is now committed to launch.
-He will probably be yanked off the ground (as in the vidoe), experience some serious pitching, and start to spin around to the forward position.
+He will probably be yanked off the ground (as in the video), experience some serious pitching, and start to spin around to the forward position.
 If the glider is properly inflated, this is not an issue – it will fly safely away.
 The pilot in the blown launch video did not understand any of this and buried his brakes.